chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 ask the server to indicate whether or not one or more classes of operations are permitted.

-This is useful in operating systems, such as UNIX, where permission checking is done only when a file or directory is opened.
-The intent is to make the behavior of opening a remote file more consistent with the behavior of opening a local file.

 In general, it is not sufficient for a client to attempt to deduce access permissions by inspecting the uid, gid, and mode fields in the file attributes, since the server may perform uid or gid mapping or enforce additional access control restrictions.
-It is also possible that the NFS version 3 protocol server may not be in the same ID space as the NFS version 3 protocol client.
-In these cases, the NFS version 3 protocol client can not reliably perform an access check with only current file attributes.
+It is also possible that the NFS version 2 protocol server may not be in the same ID space as the NFS version 2 protocol client.
+In these cases, the NFS version 2 protocol client can not reliably perform an access check with only current file attributes.

-The information returned by the server in response to an ACCESS call is not permanent.
+The information returned by the server in response to an ACCESS call is advisory only.
 It was correct at the exact time that the server performed the checks, but not necessarily afterwards.
 The server can revoke access permission to a file object at any time.

 The NFSACL version 2 protocol client should use the effective credentials of the user to build the authentication information in the ACCESS request used to determine access rights.
 It is the effective user and group credentials that are used in subsequent read and write operations.
-See the comments in Permission issues on page 98 for more information on this topic.

-Many implementations do not directly support the ACCESS3_DELETE permission.
-Operating systems like UNIX may ignore the ACCESS3_DELETE bit if set on an access request on a non-directory object.
+Many implementations do not directly support the ACCESS2_DELETE permission.
+Operating systems like UNIX may ignore the ACCESS2_DELETE bit if set on an access request on a non-directory object.
 In these systems, delete permission on a file is determined by the access permissions on the directory in which the file resides,